eduramiba/webcam-capture-driver-native/README.md

 * Implement Linux driver

 # Notes

-The source code in `natives` folder and `capturemanager` java package has been copied from [CaptureManager-SDK](https://www.codeproject.com/Articles/1017223/CaptureManager-SDK-Capturing-Recording-and-Streami) and slightly improved for this driver.
-This code is not idiomatic java and needs improvement.
-The DLLs for Windows can just be copied along with your program.

 The native dynamic libraries for Mac are on `src/main/resources` and loaded by JNA from inside the JAR.
 Note that if you want to distribute a Mac app you will need to properly codesign the dylib files with entitlements, have an Info.plist, notarization...